Passport Facts | Kids World Travel Guide | Last updated: 16 January 2020

-In our passport facts for kids find lots of useful information on passports and visa, written for children by children.
+In our passport facts for kids you will find lots of useful information on passports and visa, written for children by children.

 But let's start with some explanations and then read through our fascinating fun facts about passports.

 A passport is an official travel document which shows that the person holding the passport is a citizen of this particular country.
-A passport offers the passport holder the possibility to travel abroad and leave the country's borders and thus provides an internationally recognised personal travel document.
+A passport offers the passport holder the possibility to travel abroad and enter and leave the country at own will and thus provides an internationally recognised personal travel document.

 Passports contain in general:

 Nowadays, most passports include biometric data.
-This means when applying for a passport you have to provide information on your hight, eye colour and have your fingerprints taken.
+This means when applying for a passport you have to provide information on your hight, eye colour and have your fingerprints taken and have a photo or scan of your face.
 This information is then stored on an embedded chip on the card or paper fixed into your passport.
-This feature helps as a deterrent to identity fraud.
+This feature helps to avoid criminal activity as it is a deterrent of identity fraud.

-Countries allow foreign people to cross their borders and grant access to their 'territory' when they show their passports to border officials, but usually passports do not automatically allow entry, as often visa have to applied for either before travelling or when presenting at a foreign country's border control.
+Countries allow foreign people to cross their borders and grant access to their 'territory' when these foreign visitors show their passports to border officials.
+Usually passports do not automatically allow entry and often special visa have to applied for either before travelling or on arrival when presenting at a foreign country's border control.

 For immigration control many countries add entry and exit stamps onto the passport pages.
 See some stamps below.
 Can you find out which countries issued the stamps?